 - Query performance: SQL Server query optimizer decides to use partition elimination.
 It means that SQL Server does not make any search for the unrelated partition of the table.

-Now, we will make a demonstration.
-In this demonstration, we will not use any T-SQL script.
-We will handle all the table partition steps in the SQL Server Partitioning wizard.
+We are going to avoid any T-SQL script and handle all the table partition steps with the SQL Server Partitioning wizard.

 - WideWorldImporters Sample Database